rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

     - subscriptionId - System.String
     - regionName - System.String
 - Returns StorageAccountConnection.
+### storageaccountsbyregion
+List all Azure storage accounts by region.

+- There is a single argument of type AzureStorageAccountsByRegionInput.
+- Returns list of AzureStorageAccountCcprovisions.
 ### subnets
 Gets the subnets for the given subscription.